HewlettPackard/dc-rl/sphinx/gettingstarted.rst

 .. note::
    The :code:`episode_reward_mean` will display nan values for the first few iterations until 1 episode is completed

-2.2 Running in Background Mode
+2.3 Running in background mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to run the DCRL-Green framework in background mode use the following command: